New Research Shows You Can Better Predict Falls

 4. POPULATION NORMS: Our FRA uses the best population norms from 12,733 different studies.
 Population norms are typically based on age, and gender.

 5. PROGRESS, GOALS & PLAN OF CARE: Does your existing FRA automatically generate goals and interventions?
 Our FRA will automatically calculate and document progress over time and will also automatically generate goals and interventions based off a statistical analysis of the test measurement data.
+If you participate in the MIPS program and need reporting to support MIPS Measure #155 we do that too.

 - Lusardi MM, Fritz S, Middleton A, Allison L, Wingood M, Phillips E, Criss M, Verma S, Osborne J, Chui KK.
 Determining Risk of Falls in Community Dwelling Older Adults: A Systematic Review and Meta-analysis Using Posttest Probability.
 J Geriatr Phys Ther.
 2017 Jan/Mar;40(1):1-36.